splunk/observability-workshop/content/en/conf/opentelemetry-collector/5-exporters.md

       X-SF-TOKEN: <redacted>
 ```

+## Configuration Check-in

 Of course, you could easily configure the `metrics_endpoint` to point to any other solution that supports the **OTLP** protocol.

+Next we need to enable the receivers, processors and exporters we have just configured in the service section of the `config.yaml`.